 Psychosocial theory, like psychosexual theory, divides childhood into five distinct stages.
 Erikson’s fourth stage of development occurs during primary school years (6-12 years of age), centers on the psychosocial crisis … Continue reading Carl Jung, Psychosocial Development, and Early Adult Life

 Dr. Thomas Maples provides an analytical perspective of adult development using Carl Jung’s theory of archetypes as a foundation to understand the Self-Realization process.

-A Jungian Analysis of Siddhartha’s Adolescent and Young Adult Development as Presented By Hermann Hesse The transition between childhood and adult-life is a tumultuous period that presents the maturing individual with a myriad of psychological and physiological changes.
-As the body sexually matures, the psyche begins to take on perspectives that are more adult-like.
-This… Continue Reading
+A Jungian Analysis of Siddhartha’s Adolescent and Young Adult Development as Presented By Hermann Hesse The transition between childhood and adult-life is a tumultuous period that presents the maturing individual … Continue reading Archetypal Themes of Adolescence and Early Adult Development

 Dr. Tom explores the archetypes of Early Adult Masculine Development: Carl Jung’s theory is used to analyze Ego, Discipline, Identity, Love, & Hero’s Quest.

 Adolescence emerges from an array of bio-psychosocial factors.
 While puberty occurs during adolescence, social factors also place increased pressure on children to become more oriented to adult capacities.
 It is … Continue reading Siddhartha: Archetypal Themes of Healthy Psychological Adolescent Development